The Moreton Papers

 The letters of Peter Moreton (1601 - 58) cover the time when he had left both Little Moreton Hall and his education at the University of Cambridge to find employment down in London.

-His correspondence, mainly to his father, sheds a great deal of light onto the life of a young man in the first half of the 17th century.
+His correspondence, mainly to his father, sheds a great deal of light on the life of a young man in the first half of the 17th century.
 They not only give an insight into the troubled times in Europe in this period, but also the lifestyle, difficulties and emotions that Peter himself experienced.

 The letters also give us an understanding of his relationship with his father, other relatives and the many statesman, ambassadors and noblemen he met and worked for.